bebeal/QuickBadUSB/README.md

    - Convert DuckyScript to Arduino code using [Duckuino](https://d4n5h.github.io/Duckuino/)
    - Copy the generated code to a new sketch in the IDE
    - Select `Sketch -> Upload` to flash the device
-   - Sample non-malicious payloads are available in `payloads/arduino/` compatible with Windows, MacOS, and Linux
+   - Sample payloads are available in `payloads/arduino/`, compatible with Windows and MacOS

 ## TODO